Fasting during Ramadan with a lung condition

 What should I eat during Ramadan?

-Low-fat foods and foods containing natural sugars provide nutrients and energy and can be good for breaking your fast in a healthy way.
-Good examples are soups and dried fruits like dates and prunes.
+Low-fat foods and foods that have natural sugars provide nutrients and energy.
+They can be good for breaking your fast in a healthy way.
+Good examples include soups and dried fruits like dates and prunes.
+Try to avoid food and drinks that have lots of salt and sugar, as these can make you dehydrated.

-The British Nutrition Foundation has more examples of the types of food you could eat while fasting and we have more advice about eating well for lung health.
+The British Nutrition Foundation has more examples of the types of food you could eat while fasting.

 Physical activity while fasting